 To sum things up, WebRTC offers a number of capabilities that enhance the development of IoT applications.

-• High-definition video communication: WebRTC helps implement secure data streaming between browsers, involving both audio and video.
+- High-definition video communication: WebRTC helps implement secure audio/video streaming between browsers, involving both audio and video.

-• Messaging and file sharing: WebRTC establishes secure connections, shares data, and eliminates the need to store files in the cloud or data centers by delivering data directly.
+- Messaging and file sharing: WebRTC establishes secure connections, shares data, and eliminates the need to store files in the cloud or in data centers by delivering data directly.

-• Phone-to-browser connections: WebRTC can create connections between Public Switched Telephone Network and browsers.
+- Phone-to-browser connections: WebRTC can create connections between Public Switched Telephone Networks and browsers.
 HTML5 API and SIP Gateway are utilized to conduct calls from a single location.